mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 Repeat those steps using the links for the other two files, then navigate back to the active browser by selecting **Return to current position** to see the loaded bigWig tracks and to move around in the browser.

-Next, let's add peak data from a bed file.
+Next, let's add $$\textnormal{\color{violet}peak}$$ data from a .narrowPeak file.
 Navigate back to the **Add Custom Tracks** page and enter a browser line like:
 ```
 track type=narrowPeak name="PDNC4_test_peaks_macs2"
 ```
-Press enter/return and paste the data from your narrowPeak file below the browser line.
+Press enter/return and paste the data from your .narrowPeak file below the browser line.
 Simply open the file, copy everything, then return to this page and paste it below the browser line.
 Then click **Submit**.

-You should now be able to see your tracks and this set of peaks in your browser window.
+You should now be able to see your tracks and this set of $$\textnormal{\color{violet}peaks}$$ in your browser window.

 **Tip:** NarrowPeak files contain the same but more data then a typical .bed file.
 If you want to see peaks with less information, you can convert your .narrowPeak or peaks.xls files to a simple .bed format and upload that.